 A woman is kidnapped.
 While in captivity, she manages to send a message out with a wandering cat.
 The cat's owner calls the F.B.I.
 The F.B.I. tries to follow the cat.
 Jealous boyfriends and nosy neighbors also get into the act.

 See more »

 Did You Know?

-The dog that chased D. C., during the Opening Credits, after its neck is trapped between fence boards that angry dog barks three times, once for each word of the movie title.
-After each bark, a word appears, of [THAT DARN CAT!] all in capital letters.
+The bull-dog that chased D. C., during the Opening Credits, after its neck gets trapped between fence boards the extremely angry bull-dog barks three times, once for each word of the movie title.
+After each bark, a word appears, [1st bark: THAT 2nd bark: DARN 3rd bark: CAT!] all in capital letters & an exclamation point, along with CAT, as CAT!.
 See more

 That Darn Cat!